s41r4j/gims/README.md

 ## ✨ What is GIMS?

 GIMS is a revolutionary Git CLI tool that uses AI to automatically generate meaningful commit messages from your code changes.
-Say goodbye to generic "update code" commits and hello to descriptive, professional commit messages that actually tell a story.
+The enhanced version adds intelligent insights, interactive workflows, and a modular architecture for better performance and user experience.

 ### 🎬 See It In Action